noaamaman325158/TimeAndPlaceAnalysis/README.md

 - `GET /api/location`: Retrieves the current location data.
 - `GET /api/duration`: Provides the calculated duration of sitting.
+There is additional API that based on web socket that designed to deal with system of Real-Time characters.
 ## How It Works

 The application processes the sensor data to determine the total duration of sitting.
 It provides both a command-line interface and a web interface for easy interaction and visualization.